Assumption of command, change of responsibility bring new faces to ASC

 |0

-This work, Assumption of command, change of responsibility bring new faces to ASC, by Jon Connor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Assumption of command, change of responsibility bring new faces to ASC, by Kelly Haertjens, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.